dkorzh10/general_lipschitz/README.md

 Algorithms for certification DL models to sematic transformations.

-To start,
-create an image with `nvcr.io/nvidia/pytorch:23.10-py3` container, install required libraries from `requirements.txt`, set suitable path to ImageNet dataset in `datasets.py`, and set up Jupyter lab.
+To start, create an image with `nvcr.io/nvidia/pytorch:23.10-py3` container, install required libraries from `requirements.txt`, set suitable path to ImageNet dataset in `datasets.py`, and set up Jupyter lab.
+In case there is a lack of specific librarym install it additionally.
+Put in `checkpoints` directory models' weights from [here](https://drive.google.com/file/d/1gQVjx6WBh9PacDJDDdrHjEjM87o_MQEd/view?usp=sharing).
+Put in `new_results` directory models' weights  from [here](https://drive.google.com/file/d/1P-ukSuRU6cBCeiG1K4ymZsZAEfvwOraU/view?usp=sharing).
+Put in `tss_weights` directory models' weights  from TTS link [here](https://drive.google.com/file/d/1tW4bTnoxlAFA0KeZGQdHr6Rr9weXJSDS/view?usp=sharing).
+Don't forget to unzip the downoloaded files.

-To obtain results, run through `notebooks/main_notebook_rename.ipynb` and `notebooks/CT_CBT_TBlBC_rename.ipynb`.
+To obtain presented in the article results (ours, TSS', MP's), go through `notebooks/main_notebook_1.ipynb` and `notebooks/main_notebook_2.ipynb`.
 You should choose the perturbation you want to certify the model to in `gamma` (for numericall calculations of required functions), choose parameters of smoothing distributions (scale parameters), create or initialize two function: attack (for ERA) and smoothing phi (for certification and augmentations during training):
 For example, for Gamma and Contrast
 ```python
 sigma_c = 0.1